-Rāmānujācārya and the Viśiṣṭādvaita-vāda (purified monism)
+Rāmānujācārya and the Viśiṣṭādvaita-vāda (specific monism, non-dualism with distinctions, or purified monism)

 « Vedānta-sūtra: The Govinda-bhāṣya of Baladeva Vidyābhūṣaṇa